crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 ## **"You are only as good as your worst microservice."**

 What does this mean?
 Every microservice you author needs to be hardened.
 If any one of them stops responding you experience a customer facing outage.
-Customers won't stick around to use a flaky system as they expect always on service from any software system.
+Customers won't stick around to use a flaky system.
 How do you combat this risk of outages in any software environment?
 It takes a tremendous amount of investment to do this reasonably well.
 This effort is rarely cataloged.
 In theory the cloud or a large software team makes it easier with economies of scale but this has not been the case.
 Technology has reached a point in the curve